 With just one-click you can install almost all of the legal pages your site needs and these professionally written legal pages can be created in your theme and/or as a standalone page outside of your theme.

 The plugin developers have packaged high quality, professionally written legal disclaimers into a plugin that can be installed quickly on any WordPress powered site.
-You can have legal pages installed and set up on your site in one minute or less and the license allows you to install and use the plugin on all of your websites (even sites that you decide to sell).
+You can have legal pages installed and set up on your site in one minute or less and the plugin licensing is very flexible, allowing you to install and use this plugin on all of your sites (even sites that you decide to sell or flip).

-If hiring a lawyer to create your legal pages is out of your budget, then consider implementing at least some basic form of legal protection on your website until you can afford legal services.
+If hiring a lawyer to create your online legal documentation is out of your budget, consider implementing at least some kind of basic legal protection on your website until you can afford legal services.

-Download the FREE Legal Pages Generator software below, or choose one of the better solutions we discuss in this article, such as using legal page templates, or plugins - see section below.
+Download the Legal Pages Generator tool below (for FREE!), or consider choosing one of the better solutions we discuss in this article, such as using legal page templates, or plugins - see section below.

 (Legal Pages Generator Software)

-Legal Pages Generator lets you quickly generate basic legal documents for your website including ToS, Privacy Policy, Copyright Notice, Website Disclaimer and optional Earnings Disclaimer.
+Legal Pages Generator quickly generates basic legal documents for your website including Terms of Service, Privacy Statement, Copyright Notice, Website Disclaimer and optional Earnings Disclaimer.

-As we’ve previously pointed out, if you do business online, it’s important that your website is compliant with all government regulations and any terms of service (TOS) and guidelines of third-party sites that you may decide to promote or endorse online.
-If your website doesn’t comply with laws intended to protect consumer rights, you’re breaking the law.
+As stated earlier, if you are making money online (or are planning to), you need to make sure that your website complies with government legal requirements and any terms of service (TOS) and guidelines provided by 3rd-party services and products that you may be promoting or endorsing online.
+If your website doesn’t comply with laws designed to protect the rights of consumers, you’re breaking the law.

 Non-compliance puts you at risk of suffering both financial losses and the loss of your reputation.
 Why risk your money and reputation, when you can protect yourself so inexpensively?

-Legal Disclaimer: Once again, we are not lawyers and we cannot provide legal advice.
-Do your own due diligence and consult a legal expert to ensure that your website fully complies with all legal requirements wherever your business is based.
+Disclaimer: Once again, we are not lawyers and we do not provide legal advice in this article.
+We strongly advise you to do your own due diligence and consult legal experts to ensure that your website is compliant with the law wherever your business is based.

-Here is a time-saving list of websites we suggest you visit to better understand what your business requires to stay compliant and meet its legal requirements and guidelines:
+Here is a useful list of sites we suggest you visit to better understand what your website may require to stay compliant and meet legal obligations:

 - FTC Advertising & Marketing Rules Of the Road